francocodice/DeepLearning_CalciumDetction/README.md

 ##### Result

 The models resulting from the training could be found on `project/src/models_pt/final`.
-More details on the methodology and quality of the results can be found in the thesis by Francesco Iodice followed by Professor Marco Grangetto and the co-supervisors Alberto Presta and Carlo Alberto Barabano.
+More details on the methodology and quality of the results can be found in the thesis of Francesco Iodice followed by Professor Marco Grangetto and the co-supervisors Alberto Presta and Carlo Alberto Barbano.